-Many organizations spent about 11% of their budget on corporate training alone in 2019.
-Normally, training has been delivered in person.
-Why has eLearning and video training become so vital in the corporate onboarding process?
+In recent years, many organizations have spent upwards of 11% of their budget on corporate training alone.
+Before the pandemic, training was mainly delivered in person.
+However in the aftermath of Covid we all see the explosion of web-based corporate training leveraging video as an important medium.
+So why has eLearning and video training become so vital in the corporate onboarding process?

 Because of the pandemic, many corporate leaders and employees have switched to working on a remote basis until further notice.
 During the time in which offices were closed, there was actually a significant increase in production, which countered predictions of a decrease in production.
 This has led to many organizations continuing to keep many employees on a remote basis, at least partially, if not full time.